Rosalind Mitchell

-Rosalind Mitchell (born 2 August 1954) is a writer and former British politician.
+Rosalind Mitchell (born 2 August 1954) is a British film-maker, writer and former local councillor.
 In September 1997, while a serving member of Bristol City Council, she announced her intention to transition from male to female.
 She was the first British politician to do so while holding elected office, according to Christine Burns of Press For Change.

-She has been diagnosed with Kleinfelter Syndrome and identifies as Intersex rather than Transgender.

 Early life and education

 She was born in 1954 as David Spry in Barrow-in-Furness.
 Her parents were Moira Spry (née Storey) (1924–2016), a typist, and Harry Spry (1921–1977), a shipyard draughtsman.
 She grew up on the Wirral Peninsula where her family moved when she was a year old, and in Welwyn Garden City, Hertfordshire where she attended Stanborough School.
 After graduating in physics from the University of Liverpool she was briefly a physics and maths teacher before joining the specialist printers Harlands of Hull as a trainee analyst/programmer.
 In the 1980s she was a senior systems analyst with the Chase Manhattan Bank in London working on projects related to the financial Big Bang, later becoming a freelance consultant specialising in databases and expert systems.
 In 1992 she completed a part-time degree in literature and philosophy with the Open University.